alloc/alien-rpc/packages/service/readme.md

 - `data`: the route's request data (either search parameters or JSON body)
 - `ctx`: the request context (as defined by [hattip](https://github.com/hattipjs/hattip/tree/main/packages/base/compose#requestcontext))

+#### Supported HTTP methods

+The following HTTP methods are supported:

+- `GET`
+- `POST`
+- `PUT`
+- `PATCH`
+- `DELETE`
+- `OPTIONS`
+  No need to manually define this route, as it's handled internally.
+- `HEAD`
+  While you can define a HEAD route, your GET routes will also match HEAD requests.
+You can check for this in your route handler via `ctx.request.method === "HEAD"`.
+Even if your route handler returns a response body, it will be ignored for HEAD requests.

 ## Documenting routes

 Routes can be documented like any TypeScript function.